 Double doors allows for easy access and exit by each person, and helps one appreciate the views that one came for, like these of the sandstone cliffs and Dolores River near the Paradox Valley of Colorado.
 All four flaps of the vestibules easily roll up and tuck away as shown.

 As you can see from the above chart, this places it as the fourth lightest shelter in this review.
-However, the three tarps that are lighter have neither a floor nor bug protection.
+However, the three lighter tarps have neither a floor nor bug protection.
 By comparison, the Half Moon Designs Haven Tarp weighs in at 19.4 ounces, but you will add an extra 15 ounces for a floor and bug netting.
-Likewise, the Black Diamond Beta LIght is a little bit heavier, but even still does not include the floor or bug netting.
-With these comparisons in mind, it is evident that the Duplex is extremely light considering that amount of built in protection.
+Likewise, the Black Diamond Beta Light is a little bit heavier, but even still does not include the floor or bug netting.
+With these comparisons in mind, it is evident that the Duplex is extremely light considering that amount of built-in protection.

 This tent is very light for all the included components.
 It also packs down into roughly the size of a football.

-Adaptability is the one metric where the Duplex suffers compared to the competition and received a low score, as evidenced by the table below:
+Adaptability is the one metric where the Duplex suffers compared to the competition and receives a low score, as evidenced by the table below:

-The design is non-freestanding, meaning it needs to be staked and guyed out in at least six different directions in order to stay standing and weatherproof.
+The design is non-freestanding, meaning it needs to be staked and guyed out in at least six different directions to stay standing and weatherproof.
 Terrain choice for setup becomes a critical component of how well this tent performs, a drawback not found with the Big Agnes Fly Creek HV2 Platinum and other freestanding models that come with included poles.
-Ground surfaces like sand, snow, hard rock, or very shallow soil each present their own challenges, most of which can be overcome by using large rocks (if present), or by burying deadmen, in lieu of stabbing stakes into the ground.
-Additionally, this tarp can only be set up one way, and so is not as adaptable as a standard tarp like the Hyperlite Mountain Gear Square Flat Tarp, which can be implemented in a myriad of different patterns.
+Ground surfaces like sand, snow, hard rock, or very shallow soil each present their challenges, most of which are precluded by using large rocks (if present), or by burying deadmen, instead of stabbing stakes into the ground.
+Additionally, this tarp can only set up one way, and so is not as adaptable as a standard tarp like the Hyperlite Mountain Gear Square Flat Tarp, which can pitch in a myriad of different patterns.

 This tent is not freestanding, meaning it is dependent on the stakes and guy lines to stand up properly.
 Sand can present a problem if the tension or wind rips the stakes out, although adding rocks over the stakes can help.